AMA-Career/Job-Application-Free-Templates/README.md

-# Job Application Free Templates
+# Job Application Free Templates by AMA Career

-Professional templates for letters of interest and cover letters, tailored for tech careers.
+**Professional templates for letters of interest and cover letters, tailored for tech careers.**

+While this repository showcases a selection of great tips, for a comprehensive and personalized job search experience, we invite you to explore [AMA Career](https://amacareer.ai).
+Powered by AI, AMA Career acts as your 24/7 job search co-pilot — helping you generate tailored resumes and cover letters, practice interviews, and discover the best-fit roles based on your unique background.
+From your first application to final offer, we’re here to support every step

+---
+<p align="center">🤖 <a href="https://amacareer.ai">Your personal AI job twin, working 24/7 to get you hired</a> 🤖</p>

 ## 📁 Templates Available